Our last update ended with a stack of wooden boxes in the basement, didn't it? Well, it's about time we did something with them!

 In late 2008, after reading another one of those newspaper articles, this thought came to me: "I wonder what's involved in becoming a beekeeper?"

 So that evening, I started googling about bees and beekeeping.
-Eventually, I stumbled across this article that mentioned Rutgers University offered a 3-day Beekeeping class!
+Eventually, I stumbled across this article that mentioned Rutgers University offered a hands-on 3-day Beekeeping class!
 So I signed up for the May 2009 session, if only to learn more about honeybees.

 The class turned out to be both fascinating and inspiring.
 It was taught by Bob Hughes (with 25 years beekeeping experience) and Tim Schuler, the New Jersey State Apiarist.
 It consisted of both classroom learning and hands-on training.
 I took my youngest son with me on the last day, where he raised his hand and volunteered to cut the wax caps to release honey from the comb.
 He was good at it... and so it seemed I would have a helper (and honey salesman) if we wanted to try having an apiary!
 They did mention that one requirement for hive placement was that there be water available within 50 feet... oh, did I mention we had a pond in the back yard?!
 Anyway, I came out of the class thinking "We could do this!"